 How we can help you

 We have many years of experience in advising on disciplinary proceedings.
 As we also act as tribunal advocates, we can give you a view on how a tribunal would be likely to view your actions and what you need to do to run a ‘fair’ process.
 As with most areas of law, it is much better to get things right from the start, rather than having to scrabble around for a defence once the claim comes in, so we encourage you to contact us early on.

 We also provide training to ensure your managers/HR team are fully competent and confident of complying with the law.

-- investigations, including the duties of an investigating officer
+- Investigation, including the duties of an investigation officer